 For example, you may be interested in generating revenue from your stream.
 That’s possible via pay-per-view, subscriptions, or advertising.
 You can generally configure these options via a live streaming API.
 You don’t even have to change these settings from the host platform.
 Instead, you can use do so from your own website or app.

 How can I access and manage content from my own website?

 The good news?
 All of this is possible by using an API!

-A good live streaming API will reproduce all the features of its live streaming platform.
+A good live streaming API will reproduce all the features of its live-streaming platform.
 That means that you can code your own backend that looks and functions just like the native platform.
-Yet it exists on your own domain.
+Yet it exists in your own domain.

 - Naming and tagging

 - Settings for monetization, privacy, and so on, and

 Building your own control panel allows you to integrate with existing content management systems.
 This creates a single location for administering online content of all types.
 It also simplifies management.
 For example, content creators at your organization can work together via the same platform.

 Kaltura is a great example.
 This business has worked with local news agencies to create native, customized video content management systems.
 Using a live streaming API, they’ve built an uploading and publishing service that’s native.
 It’s built into the channel’s website.
 Journalists can use the platform without ever realizing they’re accessing a completely separate service.

 You can do the same.
 All you need is an API, a software developer, and a few simple code elements.
 You may even be able to use code from existing open-source projects.
 It’s not that difficult, even with little technical know-how.